Eve-Ramat/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 14.  * printf "%02.2f\n" $NUM: Prints a number with two decimal places.
 The number will be stored in the environment variable NUM.

 15.  * printf "%x\n" $DECIMAL: converts a number from base 10 to base 16.
 The number in base 10 is stored in the environment variable DECIMAL

+16. * tr 'A-Za-z' 'N-ZA-Mn-za-m': Encodes and decodes text using the rot13 encryption.